malzarah/DW8086/Data Cleaning Task/DataCleaning.md

 ## Issues with the Data Set

 Following are the issues that were observed in the data set provided by the stakeholder:
+* There are three separate columns for a date (Day, Month, Year).
+* Unnecessary rows and columns are there.
 * Rows with missing values or no values.
+* Same name has written in different patterns in the column ObservationSite.
 * Columns that were supposed to hold numeric values just like other rows in the column but holds value such as NV instead of   NULL or be an empty cell.
 * Number of Decimal places of decimal values is not uniformed along the dataset.